 Brandon Stewart and his wife, Heather, are the parents of three children.
-He co-founded Millennial® Choirs & Orchestras with his brother in 2007 while completing studies at The Juilliard School in New York City.
-Brandon is a conductor, pianist, vocalist, and composer.
-For the past 15 years he has devoted his life to educating and training thousands of youth and adults across the western United States and has conducted more than 150 choral/orchestral performances in concert halls nationwide.
-Brandon specializes in the proper vocal development of singers of all ages, and he is known for his passionate approach to rehearsing and performing.
-He particularly loves working with the youth of MCO and inspiring them to rise above mediocrity.
+He co-founded Millennial Choirs & Orchestras (MCO) with his brother in 2007 while completing studies at The Juilliard School in New York City.
+He and his brother currently run both Millennial Choirs & Orchestras and Millennial® Music Publishing as co-founders and CEOs.
+Brandon is a conductor, pianist, vocalist, and composer/arranger.
+For the past 16 years he has devoted his life to educating and training thousands of youth and adults across the western United States and has conducted hundreds of performances in concert halls nationwide.
+His compositions/arrangements such as “Good King Wenceslas,” “Battle of Jericho,” “Mary, Did You Know?”, “O Come, O Come, Emmanuel,” “Joy to the World,” and “Be Still, My Soul” can be found on several of MCO’s chart-topping albums.

-Brandon has performed several piano concertos with the MCO Symphony Orchestra over the years.
-Throughout his youth and college career, he enjoyed competing in national and international piano competitions.
+Brandon has performed several piano concertos with the MCO Symphony Orchestras over the years, most recently performing a newly-composed piano-choral-orchestral concerto fantasy on “A Mighty Fortress Is Our God,” which was featured in 16 concerts across the western United States for a combined audience totaling over 23,000 people.
+Throughout his youth and college career, Brandon enjoyed competing in national and international piano competitions.
 He was second-prize winner of the Juilliard Concerto Competition in 2007.
 In 2005 he took first prize at the MTNA national collegiate piano competition, winning a new Steinway grand piano.
-His recording of Gershwin’s “Rhapsody in Blue” is featured on MCO’s Billboard chart-topping album To Be American.
+His recording of Gershwin’s “Rhapsody in Blue” is featured on MCO’s Billboard chart-topping album To Be American, found on Apple Music, Spotify, etc.

-Brandon enjoyed extensive studies in piano, voice, chamber music, and choral music throughout his schooling.
+Throughout his schooling, Brandon enjoyed extensive studies in piano, voice, chamber music, and choral music.
 He received a master’s degree from The Juilliard School and a bachelor’s degree from Brigham Young University.
-His esteemed mentors include Jerome Lowenthal, Stephen Clapp, Irene Peery-Fox, Clayne Robison, Rosalind Hall, Ronald Staheli, Ted Reid, and Susan Bana.
-In addition to his full-time career with MCO, Brandon devotes his energies to his family, religion, and friends.
-He enjoys being active outdoors, camping, mountain biking, landscaping, horseback riding, and water sports.
+His esteemed mentors include Jerome Lowenthal, Stephen Clapp, Judith Clurman, Irene Peery-Fox, Clayne Robison, Rosalind Hall, Ronald Staheli, Ted Reid, and Susan Bana.
+In addition to his full-time career with MCO, Brandon devotes his energies to his religion and family.
+He enjoys being active outdoors, camping, mountain biking, landscaping, and horseback riding.
 He resides in Arizona with his family.

 Learn more about Brandon: Meet the Founders